 Access to the Grosvenor Road allotments is via three locked gates - two on Grosvenor Road and one on Glebelands Road.
 The Plot Manager will issue new plot holders with one key, which fits all three gates.
 There is a small charge for the key.
-For the safety and security of the site and our members gates should always be locked when entering or leaving the site.
+For the safety and security of the site and our members, please ensure that you always lock the gates when you enter and leave the site.